Security and Privacy on Generative Data in AIGC: A Survey: Challenges and Future directions

-Existing privacy protection schemes attempt to remove potentially sensitive content in generative data through machine unlearning or concept forgetting.
-However, privacy protection in this way is not provable.
-The parameters of the generative model may still hold sensitive content, which may be revealed under prompts with backdoors.
-While differential privacy can provide provable privacy guarantees, it requires retraining the model.
-Therefore, there is still a demand for in-depth research and innovation to ensure the privacy of generative data in order to find more reliable protection mechanisms.
+{Existing privacy protection technologies attempt to remove potentially private content in generative data via machine unlearning or concept forgetting.
+However, such private content removal is not provable.
+The parameters of the generative model may still conceal the private content, which can be revealed under specific prompts with backdoors.
+While differential privacy can provide provable privacy guarantees, it requires retraining the model and sacrificing unacceptable usability.
+Therefore, it is necessary to explore new provable solutions to guarantee privacy.
+Exploring information theory-based methods may be a desirable research direction, which can directly limit the amount of retained information after private content is removed.
+Of course, how to measure the amount of information from generative models at this point is also a challenging problem.}